aguinane/chowdown/_recipes/mediterranean-halloumi.md

 tags: meal

 ingredients:
-- 6 new potatoes, halved
-- 2 capsicums, chopped
-- 2 large carrots, chopped
+- 1 tbspn olive oil
-- 1 large red onion, wedges
+- 1 onion finely chopped
-- 5 garlic cloves, whole
-- 2 rosemary stalks
+- 2 garlic cloves
-- 2 tbsp extra virgin olive oil
+- 2 zucchini diced
-- 1 punnet mixed cherry tomatoes
+- 15 cherry tomatoes quartered
+- 3 tbspns tomato puree
+- 1 tbspn tumeric
+- 1 tbspn cumin
-- 1 lemon, sliced into wedges
+- 1 tbspn smoked paprika
+- 1 small frsh chilli finely chopped and deseeded
-- pinch salt & pepper
+- salt and pepper
+- 180g halloumi sliced
-- 1 block halloumi, sliced
+- 1 handful fresh basil chopped

-directions:
+Directions
-- Preheat oven to 200°C.
+1. Preheat oven to 220 degress
-- In a large oiled baking tray scatter veggies and olive oil in a large roasting tray.
-- Season with salt and pepper.
-- Bake for 30 minutes, or until golden.
+2. Heat oil and saute onions for 2 mins
-- Add cherry tomatoes and lemon slices for a further 15 minutes.
+3. Add garlic and cook for another min
-- Fry halloumi for 2-3 minutes on both sides or until golden.
-- Serve vegetables with halloumi and fresh parsley.

----
+4. Add zucchinis, tomatoes, tomato puree and spices, cover with lid and simmer for 20 mins
+5. Add water or passata if the tomatoes and zucchinis do not release enough juice to make a sauce
+6. Cover the dish with the halloumi slice, place it under the grill until halloumi slice are golden brown.
+7. Sprinkle with fresh basil and enjoy